HIMANSHI977/snake-game-/README.md

-📌 Functionality

-This Snake Game is built using HTML, CSS, and JavaScript and runs on an HTML5 canvas.
-The player controls the snake using arrow keys (Up, Down, Left, Right), guiding it to eat food that appears randomly on the grid.
+This Snake Game is built using HTML, CSS, and JavaScript using an HTML5 canvas.
+The player controls the snake using arrow keys to move in four directions.

-Each time the snake eats food:

-The score increases by 1
-The snake grows in length
-A new segment is added with a different color, while the existing body retains its previous colors

-The snake moves continuously in the selected direction and maintains its direction until changed by the player.
-The game includes Start, Pause/Resume, and Restart controls for better interaction.
+The snake moves continuously in the chosen direction and grows in length each time it eats food, which appears randomly on the grid.
+The score increases by 1 for every food item collected.

+The snake maintains a consistent color throughout gameplay.
+Movement updates the snake’s position by adding a new head and removing the tail segment unless food is eaten.

+The game includes Start, Pause/Resume, and Restart controls.
+The pause feature temporarily stops the game loop without resetting progress, while restart resets the entire game state.

 Collision detection is implemented:

+The game ends if the snake hits the wall
+The game also ends if the snake collides with its own body

-If the snake hits the wall or itself, the game ends The final score is displayed via an alert
+When the game ends, the final score is displayed.

-The pause feature temporarily stops the game loop and can be resumed without resetting progress.
-Restart resets the game state completely, including score, snake position, and colors.

-The game focuses on smooth gameplay, basic logic handling, and visual enhancement through multi-colored snake segments.